+World War II incarceration of Japanese Americans, will be unveiled during an April 25 ceremony.
 On April 25, 1942, about 1,000 Japanese Americans from the California cities of Venice, Santa Monica and Malibu gathered at the northwest corner of Venice and Lincoln Boulevards to await their forced evacuation to the Manzanar internment camp.

-The Venice Japanese American Memorial
+Japanese The Venice Memorial American historical intersection.